johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Ping.md

 - Note the **Value** of the secret.
 You’ll use this in the connector configuration.
 *A screen capture of the client secret in Microsoft Azure.*

-## Configuring Edge for Business for PingOne DaVinci
+## Configure the Connector in the Edge Management Service

 1. Sign on to **Microsoft 365 admin center**.
 2. Navigate to the **Microsoft Edge configuration**.